Home

 This mammoth structure is only a remnant of KL7RA's antenna farm.
 He had seven towers, some of which hit 190 feet.
 This tower is Rohn 55 tapering to Rohn 45 and approximately 140 feet tall.
 (Photo credit: KL1RL.)

 An Array Solutions SixPak 2x6 antenna switch mounted at the tower base feeds two positions, A and B. W3NQN bandpass filters and a Hamation AS-419 Bandpasser BPF unit allow simultaneous operations.
-In order to use both fixed-pointed tribanders for maximum coverage, we recently added a Mini StackMatch.
+Warning; N1TX learned the hard way W3NQN filters are only rated to 200W into a VSWR 2:1 and less.
+The EF-140 dipole (high VSWR) and FTdx5000MP (200 watts) proved that point.
+Burned capacitors.
+A replacement was in the mailbox within a couple of weeks.

 Lightning protection is provided at the tower through Polyphaser in-line protectors.
 Their mounting plate in a weatherproof box is grounded to a leg of Rohn 55 using one-inch tinned braid.
 Additional lightning protection is installed at the shack with copper grounding bars from Storm Copper with a single-entry tie point planned.

 The tower also contains a wireless ISP access point and backhaul equipment, a 6/2/70cm vertical for use with FT-8900 and FT-847 VHF radios, and two phased, five-element yagis for APRS transmissions.
-N1TX-0 serves as an iGate.
+2RIVRS serves as an iGate.
+We have also been supporting KL7CDA's C4FM and WIRES-X projects.